 The acorns are a favorite of a wide variety of native North American wildlife.
 In the fall, the leaves turn striking shades of red to deep burgundy.
 Especially on young trees, the leaves may stay in place all through the winter.

 White oak trees can be started from acorns sown in the fall and heavily mulched.
 Young seedlings can also be planted in the spring.
 White oak trees have a deep taproot, however, so transplanting after a certain age can be very difficult.

 White oaks like deep, moist, rich, slightly acidic soil.
-Because of their deep root system they can tolerate drought reasonably well once they are established.
+Due to their deep root system, they can tolerate drought reasonably well once they are established.
 They do not, however, do well in poor, shallow, or compacted soil.
-Plant the oak tree somewhere where the soil is deep and rich and the sunlight is unfiltered for the best results.
+Plant the oak tree somewhere where the soil is deep and rich, and the sunlight is unfiltered for the best results.